Gastronomic Tour of China with Fuchsia Dunlop

 What’s Excluded

-• Chinese tourist visa, which is required for most foreign passport holders
+• Chinese tourist visa, which is required for many foreign passport holders

 • Travel and medical insurance